hashicorp/terraform-provider-azurerm/examples/private-endpoint/cosmos-db/README.md

 * `prefix` - (Required) The prefix used for all resources in this example.

-* `location` - (Required) The Azure Region in which the CosmosDB Account should be created.
+* `location` - (Required) The Azure Region in which all resources in this example should be created.